Table of contents

 - Gonioscopy: inspects the drainage angle

-If a diagnosis is challenging, people with glaucoma may be referred to a specialist.
+If a diagnosis is challenging, doctors may referr people with glaucoma to a specialist.

 To have the best chance of early detection, you should have your regular eye exams.
-Most baseline screenings occur at age 40, as this is the most common time in which early symptoms of glaucoma are noticed.
+Most people start baseline screenings at age 40, as this is the most common time in which early symptoms of glaucoma appear.
 Your eye doctor will recommend a frequency of screening based on your exam and risk factors.

-There is no cure, but glaucoma treatments can prevent vision loss from getting worse, especially if the condition is caught early.
+There is no cure, but glaucoma treatments can prevent vision loss from getting worse, especially if doctors catch the condition early.
 The main goal of all treatments is to lower eye pressure.

 Prostaglandins: increase the outflow of the fluid in your eye.
-This class of drug is prescribed for once-a-day use.
+Doctors prescribe this class of drug for once-a-day use.

 Beta-blockers: reduce the production of fluid in your eye.
-These can be prescribed once or twice daily depending on your condition.
+Doctors prescribe these once or twice daily depending on your condition.

 Alpha-adrenergic agonists: increase the outflow of the fluid in your eye.
-These can be prescribed two or three times per day.
+Doctors prescribe these two or three times per day.

 Carbonic anhydrase inhibitors: reduce the production of fluid in your eye.
-These can be prescribed two or three times per day.
+Doctors prescribe these two or three times per day.

 Eye drops are absorbed into your bloodstream, causing side effects unrelated to your eye.
 You can often minimize this absorption by closing your eyes for 1-2 minutes after application or pressing lightly at the corner of your eyes.